mfjacobsen/Air_Bnb_Price_Prediction_Contest/README.md

 2nd out of 109 student; RMSE - 82.40811.
 First place RMSE - 82.32490.

 ### Approach:
-Use XGBoost with as much relevant data as possible.
+XGBoost with as much relevant data as possible.
 Use extensive hyperparameter tuning and regularization to avoid overfitting and improve generalization.